mecfoliveira86/netflixclone/README.md

 # netflixclone
-Netflix clone in order to study HTML + CSS development
+Netflix clone in order to study HTML + CSS + Jquery technologies This development was guided by DIO, teacher Felipe Aguiar